 Personal electronic data is held in an HMG secure data centre in the UK.
-Back up services are also performed in a separate HMG Secure Data Centre in the UK.
+Back up services are also performed in a separate HMG Secure Data Centre in the EU.

 Under data protection law, the Certification Officer must have a ‘lawful basis’ to justify the collecting, storing and use of personal data.
 Where sensitive personal data is used, the Certification Officer also needs to have a second lawful basis to justify the use of your sensitive data.

 The purpose of most activities where the CO processes personal data, relates to the Certification Officer’s legal duties under the Trade Union and Labour Relations (Consolidated) Act 1992.

 Our lawful basis for processing personal data is therefore that it is necessary “for the performance of a task carried out in the public interest, or in the exercise of official authority vested in the data controller” (quoted from Article 6(1)(e) of the GDPR).

 Where we process sensitive personal data, our additional lawful basis to do this depends on the service that CO requires this for.